koalazak/dorita980/README.md

 # Advice

-If you enjoy dorita980 and works nice for you, I recommend block the internet access to your robot to avoid the OTA firmware updates.
-This is because changes in new firmware can cause dorita980 to stop working.
-You can do it through parental control options on your router.
+If you enjoy dorita980 and it works nice for you, I recommend blocking the internet access to your robot to avoid the OTA firmware updates.
+New firmware changes can cause dorita980 to stop working.
+Blocking firmware updates can be performed using the parental control options on your router.

-When a new firmware sees the light you can come here to verify if dorita980 is still compatible and allow internet access for your robot to allow the firmware upgrade or not.
+When a new firmware is published, you can come here to verify if dorita980 is still compatible.
+Once dorita980 is compatible you can temporarily enable internet access for your robot to get the firmware upgrade.

 # Firmware 2.x.x documentation

-All this document is only for firmware 2.x.x.
+This document is only for firmware 2.x.x.
 [Check your robot version!](http://homesupport.irobot.com/app/answers/detail/a_id/529)

 If you have firmware version 1.6.x [click here](https://github.com/koalazak/dorita980/blob/master/READMEv1.6.6.md) to see the old documentation.